Collagen Type VI-Related Disorders

 All three chains contain a central short triple helical domain of 335-336 amino acids with repeating Gly-Xaa-Yaa sequences flanked by large N- and C- terminal globular domains consisting of motifs of approximately 200 amino acids each homologous to von Willebrand factor (vWF) type A domains [Chu et al 1990].

-Given the high number of mutations that result in benign amino acid changes described for the three genes encoding the three collagen VI peptide chains, it is difficult to be sure about the pathogenicity of missense mutations other than glycine substitutions within the triple helical domain.
+Given the high number of variants that result in benign amino acid changes described for the three genes encoding the three collagen VI peptide chains, it is difficult to be sure about the pathogenicity of missense variants other than glycine substitutions within the triple helical domain.

 Normal gene product.
 Extracellular matrix molecules are critical for skeletal muscle stability, regeneration, and muscle cell matrix adhesion [Helbling-Leclerc et al 1995, Sewry & Muntoni 1999, Emery 2002].
 Collagen VI is a ubiquitous extracellular matrix protein [von der Mark et al 1984] that forms a microfibrillar network in close association with the basement membrane around muscle cells and interacts with several other matrix constituents [Burg et al 1996, Kuo et al 1997, Wiberg et al 2003].